 EOLIS's experience in vetting lawyers and law firms spans five decades--reviewing credentials, expertise, experience, compensation of lawyers and law firms and client satisfaction.
 We do two types of vetting; references authorized by the subject and "due diligence requests" by a law firm hiring committees, General Counsels C-Suites and notably, in connection with corporate board seats and senior level government appointments.

-Our vetting process focuses not only on information provided by sources, but on the knowledge and possible bias of sources.
-Our vetting projects finclude evaluations of prospective employees, partners, outside counsel and corporate board director candidates with JD degrees
+Our vetting process focuses not only on information provided by sources but on the knowledge and possible bias of sources.
+Our vetting projects include evaluations of prospective employees, partners, outside counsel and corporate board director candidates with JD degrees

-We provide oral reports in conference with the appropriate parties.
+We provide oral reports in a conference with the appropriate parties.

 Validation is Key

 - Probe with a mix of softball neutral and pressing questions